 Tax Court Lawyers in Woodbury

-Normally, legal issues concerning one's obligation to pay their federal income taxes will be resolved in tax court.
-Because of this, the U.S. tax courts have at least one courthouse in every single state and territory in the U.S., and there are many locations in each of the larger states.
-This means that there is almost certainly a tax court in or near Woodbury, New York
+Almost all legal concerns having to do with federal taxes are resolved in the U.S. Tax Court, which has at least one courthouse in every state, and various courthouses in each of the larger states.
+This means that there is almost certainly a tax court in, or within a reasonable distance of, Woodbury, Connecticut.

-Do I Need a Woodbury, New York Tax Attorney?
+Do I Need a Woodbury, Connecticut Tax Attorney?